shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/Ersatzica Wolf Princess.md

 Wryonin opened the door.
 “I’m not budging, Lemilay.
 You can forget it—huh?”

-“Are they asleep already?”
+“What’s all this?”
 Lemilay pondered.

+“I rearranged the room.
+Do you like it?”

-Mudrich and Ersatzica breathed in and out, pretending to sleep.
+Ersatzica breathed in and out, pretending to sleep.

 Wryonin shrugged.
-“Must have been a big day for them.”

-“Ok, but don’t think you’re off the hook.”
+“Works fine I guess.”

+“How did you have time to do all this?”
+Lemilay’s bald spot glowed and her eyes rolled into the back of her head.
+Her focus moved all over the room, as if she was following someone’s movements.
+“Ah, that’s how.”

+Mudrich’s tail wagged as she waited for a judgement.

+“Wait, what happened?”
+Lemilay stammered forward and pointed to the removed wall board.

+“Um… we discovered something that needs fixing.”
+Mudrich shrugged.

+“Ok, well, I didn’t agree to this.”
 Lemilay got into bed.
+“But there’s no time to fit now.”

-“Whatever.”
-Wryonin blew out the lantern and climbed into bed himself.
+Wryonin shrugged.
+“Not bad.”
+He blew out the lantern and climbed into bed himself.

 Mudrich and Ersatzica giggled quietly and breathed a sigh of relief.